Engin-Boot/capture-behavior-of-a-visit-counter-Logan111/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given with the proper functioning of hospital servers and total visitors count When the visitors count equals the seating capacity and there is option to "alert security"
-  Then alert meassge is sent to the security department so that they can block new visitors
+  Given with the proper functioning of hospital servers and total visitors count When visitors count equals with seating capacity and choose to "alert security" Then alert is sent to the security department so they can block new visitors